calebmsword/javascript-notes/README.md

 Monads allow one to abstract away complicated operations into a declarative sequence of function calls.
 In the provided example, type checking is abstracted from the user.
 By utilizing `transform` to perform any operation on the wrapped number, type checking is guaranteed.
 (Note that `#typeCheckedOperation` is a higher-order function which creates a function that performs `transform` calls.)
 Also notice that the methods available from our monad are pure.
 The `#value` private variable is never altered by the class, so all "state changes" are represented by constructions of new `NumericalOptional`s.
 Predictable state management is another reason to adopt monads.

 The "chaining" shown in the previous example is a common way monads are used in JavaScript.
-However, it is possible to only use compositions of `transform` calls.
+But it should be noted that the `add`, `subtract`, `multiply`, and `divide` methods are just shorthands for compositions of `transform` calls.
+If you wanted to, all practical usage of a monad can be performed through explicit compositions of `transform` calls.

 As an exercise, I will also show an implementation of this monad using "this-less" JavaScript.
 This is the style recommended by Douglas Crockford in "How JavaScript Works".